datumorphism/datumorphism.github.io/content/til/math/symmetry-of-second-derivatives.md

  \end{cases}
 {{</m>}}

-A image of the function is shown on wikipedia.
+An image of the function is provided by wikipedia.